A Sharp Blockwise Tensor Perturbation Bound for Orthogonal Iteration: Introduction

 \subsection{Related Literature}

-In this section, we give a brief overview of the literature on Tucker decomposition of tensors, matrix/tensor perturbation theory related to this article.
-Tensor decomposition has become one of the most important topics in the literature on tensors \cite{kolda2009tensor, sidiropoulos2017tensor, cichocki2015tensor}.
+In this section, we give a brief overview about literature of Tucker decomposition of tensors, matrix/tensor perturbation theory related to this article.
+Tensor decomposition has become one of the most important topics in the tensor literature \cite{kolda2009tensor, sidiropoulos2017tensor, cichocki2015tensor}.
 An analogy of matrix SVD for Tucker decomposition of tensors, which is today commonly called high-order singular value decomposition (HOSVD), was first proposed in \cite{tucker1966some} and then popularized by \cite{de2000multilinear}.
-However, unlike the truncated matrix SVD, truncated HOSVD (T-HOSVD) can provide a reasonable but not necessarily optimal low-multilinear-rank approximation for a given tensor.
-It has been shown that computing the best low multilinear rank approximation is NP hard in general \cite{hillar2013most}.
-On the other hand, various computationally efficient algorithms have been proposed to obtain better approximations than HOSVD \cite{de2000best,elden2009newton,ishteva2011best,ishteva2009differential,savas2010quasi}.
-Among them, the high-order orthogonal iteration (HOOI) in \cite{de2000best} has become a popular choice in literature.
-HOOI has been applied to problems including but not limited to tensor PCA/tensor SVD \cite{richard2014statistical,zhang2018tensor}, tensor completion \cite{xia2017statistically}, tensor regression \cite{zhang2020islet}, hypergraph community recovery \cite{ke2019community,jing2020community}, independent component analysis \cite{de2004dimensionality}, multiple factor analysis \cite{vasilescu2003multilinear}, tensor clustering \cite{luo2020tensor}.
+However, unlike the truncated matrix SVD, truncated HOSVD (T-HOSVD) can provide a reasonable but not necessarily optimal low multilinear rank approximation for a given tensor and it has been shown that computing the best low multilinear rank approximation is NP hard in general \cite{hillar2013most}.
+However, various computationally efficient algorithms have been proposed to obtain better approximations than HOSVD \cite{de2000best,elden2009newton,ishteva2011best,ishteva2009differential,savas2010quasi}.
+Among them, high-order orthogonal iteration (HOOI) in \cite{de2000best} has definitely become one of the most popular choices in literature.
+After it came out, HOOI has been applied to problems including but not limited to tensor PCA/tensor SVD \cite{richard2014statistical,zhang2018tensor}, tensor completion \cite{xia2017statistically}, tensor regression \cite{zhang2020islet}, hypergraph community recovery \cite{ke2019community,jing2020community}, ICA \cite{de2004dimensionality}, multiple factor analysis \cite{vasilescu2003multilinear}, tensor clustering \cite{luo2020tensor}.
 Many variants of HOOI such as sparse high-order singular value decomposition (STAT-SVD) for tensors \cite{zhang2017optimal-statsvd}, regularized HOOI \cite{ke2019community,jing2020community}, generalized higher-order orthogonal iteration (gHOI) \cite{liu2014generalized} have been proposed.
-Nowadays, HOOI has become a prevalent choice to compute the low-rank tensor approximation in many applications and been coded in common tensor software such as Matlab ``Tensor Toolbox" \cite{bader2012matlab}, ``Tensorlab" \cite{sorber2014tensorlab} and R ``rTensor" package \cite{li2018rtensor}.
-Moreover, it has been regarded as the gold standard guideline for comparison when developing even faster randomized or memory-efficient algorithms for low-rank tensor approximation \cite{sun2019low,malik2018low,caiafa2010generalizing,tsourakakis2010mach,kolda2008scalable}.
+Nowadays, HOOI has become a prevalent choice to compute low rank tensor approximation in many applications and been coded in common tensor softwares such as Matlab "Tensor Toolbox" \cite{bader2012matlab}, "Tensorlab" \cite{sorber2014tensorlab} and R "rTensor" package \cite{li2018rtensor}.
+Moreover it has been regarded as the gold standard guideline for comparison when developing even faster randomized or memory efficient algorithms for low rank tensor approximation \cite{sun2019low,malik2018low,caiafa2010generalizing,tsourakakis2010mach,kolda2008scalable}.